rtmigo/img2texture/README.md

 Orion galaxy by NASA/ESA.

-We cannot use the original image of Orion as an endless background: the seams are visible.
+We cannot use the original space image as an endless background: the seams are visible.

 ### Converted image (merged four duplicates)